The site for substance use disorder prevention and mental health promotion professionals and volunteers.

 The Division of Behavioral Health and Recovery (DBHR) hosts a meeting for Washington DFC grantees each fall during the Prevention Summit.
 The DBHR Liaison with the DFC program is available to provide training and technical assistance to existing coalitions and to support new coalitions to form and develop the readiness to apply for DFC funding.

-Currently 26 diverse communities in Washington State receive this competitive grant funding – representing the state's range of population density and geography.
+As of October, 2023, there are 23 diverse communities in Washington State that receive this competitive grant funding.
+Those 23 communities represent the state's range of population density and geography.

 Coalitions must meet specific criteria to be eligible to apply.
 This includes: